⌘+k ctrl+k

 regexp_extract_all(string, regex[, group = 0][, options])

-Description Split the string along the regex and extract all occurrences of group.
+Description Finds non-overlapping occurrences of regex in string and returns the corresponding values of group.
 A set of optional options can be set.

 regexp_full_match(string, regex[, options])